NixOS Command Cheatsheet

 nix build -f legacy-ssh.nix

-3. Use the legacy ssh
+3. Use the legacy ssh binary

 ./result/bin/ssh -F /dev/null \